British social etiquette common questions and answers

 - Fundraising and charity – why do I have to dress up all the time?
 There is Red Nose Day, Halloween, Spotty Day and a marathon for every occasion.
 I still remember the terror when my son’s nursery sent a text that they should dress as Oompa Loompas the following week.
 Why can’t we just do charity without sewing and baking skills?

 The British are pretty passionate fundraisers, and there is a constant stream of local events via schools, clubs & groups, as well as big national events like Red Nose Day or Children in Need day.

 Despite the image of the stiff upper lip and being reserved, the British have a real desire to let their hair down and dress up at any opportunity, and really don’t mind wandering around the streets in the craziest of clothes.
 This is not only for charity & fundraising events, but also includes hen & stag dos, some birthday celebrations (even for adults), and sports team events.
 Ever seen a rugby team all dressed up as Amy Winehouse?
 I have!

 Also don’t forget that fundraising includes obligatory cake baking & extreme sugar consumption, all in the name of charity!

-3. Pub culture – buying rounds etc. how does it work?
+3. Pub culture – how does it work with buying rounds?
 I used to be mortified when my Swedish friends couldn’t wrap their heads around the fact that you can’t buy only one drink for yourself in the pub.
 Especially after being part of several rounds.
 Nowadays I struggle with pubs because I barely drink any alcohol.